 Reduces costs and maintenance

 Glass partitions for offices can often be re-used by deglazing, adjusting and moving glass screens.
 They can also be installed from scratch relatively quickly.
 Once installed, glass partition walls require little maintenance.
 Glass can be easily wiped clean.
 If needed, panels can be replaced with little hassle - unlike traditional walls that will require repainting when dirty or re-plastering when damaged.

 You may also find our blog guide "5 reasons to install glass partitioning in your workspace" of interest.

 Single-glazed walls are comprised of a single layer of glass.
 Most single glazed partitions are frameless (glass panels are separated by clear joints, as opposed to aluminium mullions) and can have a minimal look; this may offer a more aesthetically pleasing appeal and a contemporary feel.

 Double glazed walls and double glazed doors comprise two layers of glass.
 Depending on the partition system used, the glass panels can be framed or frameless.
 Double glazed walls are typically used where sound reduction and privacy are essential.
 Some double glazed frame systems allow for internal blinds (installed between two layers of glass), providing additional privacy.

 Costs will largely depend on the size and specification of the glass walls.
 Double glazed partitions are more expensive than single.
 You also need to consider installation costs (not just the materials).
 The type of doors and ironmongery you decide to use can significantly impact glass partition costs.
 Ironmongery is essentially door accessories such as hinges, door handles and locks.

-As a rough guide, 11.5 m2 (approximately a 4.8 linear metre glass wall with a 2.4m height) of single glazed with a single glass door can cost about £275 per m2 (excluding VAT).
+As an estimate, a single glaze glass partition wall can cost approximately £180 per m2 (minimum order applies and excludes VAT).
+And one single glaze glass door can cost about £850 (excluding VAT).
 For more guidance on glass wall costs, please see: Part 1: Glass Partitioning Cost Guide - Materials and Part 2: Glass Partitions Cost Guide - Installation Costs.